 My current research looks at whiteness, masculinity, and the intellectual history of private property from the seventeenth century onwards in the anglophone Atlantic world.
 I am studying what people imagine it means to live in a world where private property is dominant and their fears (and sometimes hopes) about living in a future world where private property has disappeared; and I am interested in the role of race and gender within such imaginary visions of private property.

-Jacques Bronson with his wife and his self-built home, Aurora, Illinois
+Jacques Brownson with his wife, Doris, and his self-built home, Aurora, Illinois (1947)

 This is a close reading of some of the dominant theorists of private property in the Anglophone world – Locke, Burke, Marx and Engels, Thatcher – as well as more obscure figures like the pro-slavery ideologue George Fitzhugh, Raymond Foley (head of the Federal Housing Administration under Truman) and the 17th century Communist preacher Gerrard Winstanley.